New French translation of Hitler's Mein Kampf hits bookstores | DW | 02.06.2021

 The new translation, complete with scholarly commentary, has hit bookstores in France.
 The country's chief rabbi, Haim Korsia, said the book offered a lesson on how not to turn away when confronted with evil.

-Mein Kampf, or My Struggle, was penned by Hitler oartly during his time in jail.
-It lay out his plans to expand Germany's borders and exterminate Jews.
+Mein Kampf, or My Struggle, was penned by Hitler partly during his time in jail.
+It lays out his plans to expand Germany's borders and exterminate Jews.

 Hitler's rule of Nazi Germany saw Europe plunged into World War II — and the Holocaust that killed roughly six million Jews, including more than 70,000 from France.